timjogorman/RicherEventDescription/guidelines.md

 #### However, link generic "you" or generic "one" instances into an IDENT chain

-We do, however, want to grab identity relations with very generic terms, and especially want identity relations with terms like you.
+We do, however, want to grab identity relations with very generic terms, and especially want identity relations with terms like "you".
-The question that arises -- especially with terms like you, one, etc. -- is whether these should all be contained within the same IDENT chain.
+The question that arises – especially with terms like you, one, etc. – is whether these should all be contained within the same IDENT chain.

 Many times with GENERIC you, as with